cbleser/range_test/README.md

 # Phobos range test

-This is simple program to the zero cost range using the Phobos v2.
+This simple program to test the zero cost range using the Phobos v2.

-The sample source can be found the `range_test.d` file in this repository.
+The sample source can be found in the `range_test.d` file in this repository.

-The test makes benchmark between a `for` loop and range using Phobos.
+The test makes a benchmark between a `for` loop and range using Phobos.

-The CUT (Code Under Test) is as simple pointer list with an inner Range which implements a InputRange.
+The CUT (Code Under Test) is a simple pointer list with an inner Range that implements a InputRange.

 The List is implemented as a class.
-The CUT can be compiler as an `FINAL` version or virtual version.
+The CUT can be compiled as an `FINAL` version or virtual version.

 ```d
     version(FINAL) {